Types of Immunotherapy Q&A

 Table of Contents:

-Whether you have seasonal or year-round allergies, the symptoms can be uncomfortable, sever, and hard to deal with it.
+Whether you have seasonal or year-round allergies, the symptoms can be uncomfortable, severe, and hard to deal with it.
 It can also be mentally exhausting to try and avoid certain allergens over and over again.
 This is where immunology, also known as allergy shots, can help.
 Allergy shots are regularly scheduled injections that take place over a period of time that have the ability to reduce or stop allergy attacks.

 Allergen immunotherapy, also known as allergy shots, is a form of long-term treatment that decreases or completely alleviates symptoms for many people suffering from allergies.
 This includes those with rhinitis, asthma, and conjunctivitis brought on by exposure to allergens.
 It also includes those with a stinging insect allergy.

 Allergy shots work in a very similar manner to a vaccine.
 Your body is injected with safe amounts of an allergen to give it the opportunity to learn to fight it off.
 Over time, the amount of allergen injected is gradually increased, which leads to the body developing tolerance or immunity or tolerance towards the substance.

 Allergy shots are beneficial because they decrease sensitivity to allergens even once treatment has stopped.
 This makes it a beneficial treatment for many people who are looking for long-term relief or who haven’t had sound success managing their allergies through other methods.

 Currently, there are two main types of allergy immunotherapy.
 They are allergy shots, which are the most common, and sublingual immunotherapy (also known as SLIT).